sursani/image-gen-gallery/README.md

 - Use Node.js 18+ for the frontend
 - Recommended: run backend and frontend in separate terminals for development
 - Backend hot-reloads with `--reload`; frontend with Vite HMR
+- **First time setup:** run `./scripts/setup_env.sh` while your workspace still has network access.
+This installs the Python packages required for the pytest suite as well as the frontend dependencies so tests can run offline later.

 ---